pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ```

 - This first part of our class definition is a function called the __constructor__
+- Any properties this kind of object is going to have should specified here
+- __Note how the properties have the special word `this` in front of them!__
+- When we're defining a __class__ like this, we refer to the object that will be created from the class as `this`
+- And so we set the properties of `this`

+---

+## Constructor

-- It's the function we call when we want to make a new ball, e.g.
+- In fact, we can now see that it's the constructor function we call when we want to make a new ball, e.g.

 ```javascript
 var ball = new Ball();
 ```

-- And it sets all the Ball's properties to default values right now
+- As we saw, it sets all the Ball's properties to default values right now
-- Any properties this kind of object is going to have should specified here

 ---